madeso/PrettyGood.net/readme.md

 ### HeaderParser
 Generates a dependency graph of included c++ headers visualized with graphviz tools (complete with crappy c++ parsing)

+### SeriesNamer
+Extract meta data from files, format it and move the files based on the data extracted

 ### slndeps2
 Generates a graphviz dependency from a visual studio project, a improved version of slndeps for modernish solutions